 We propose a model in which countries trade durable goods only.
 This setup is inspired by the fact that a large portion of international trade is durable goods.
-Baxter (1995) shows that about two thirds of trade is in durable goods (including capital goods.)
-Erceg, Guerrieri, and Gust (2006) document a more recent (year 2004) breakdown of US imports and exports.
-They find that consumer non-durables account
+We find in OECD country data that trade in durable goods on average accounts for about 70% of imports and exports for OECD countries.
+The importance